POLDER-Crew/polder-federated-search/build-sitemap/README.md

 The docker image is currently published on Docker Hub as nein09/build-bas-sitemap.
 It could be used to build other sitemaps as well.
 It contains an instance of Minio Client, curl, jq, and bash.

-Build the image by doing `docker build  --tag nein09/build-bas-sitemap .`
+Build the image by doing `docker buildx build --no-cache --pull --platform=linux/arm64,linux/amd64 --push --tag wdsito/build-sitemap .`